-By the end of 2020, OTT video streaming will be a $5 billion industry.
+By the beginning of 2021, OTT video streaming will be a $5 billion industry.
 As more TV viewers cut cable, many businesses are turning to Subscription Video on Demand (SVOD) to make revenue.
 But what exactly is SVOD, and how can you get started making money with it?

 In this guide we’ll take you through the definition of SVOD, show you how companies like Netflix are making money with it and how you can start or dramatically improve your video business today.